 Kline, D. L. 1994.
 Olfactory attractants for mosquito surveillance and control: 1-octen-3 ol.
 J Am Mosq Control Assoc 10:280–287.
 PubMed

 Kodkani, N., J. M. Jenkins, and C. F. Hatz.
 1999.
 Travel advice given by pharmacists.
 J Travel Med 6:87–93.
 Crossref, PubMed

 Lindsay, S. W., J. H. Adiamah, J. E. Miller, R. J. Pleass, and J. R. M. Armstrong.
 1993.
 Variation in attractiveness of human subjects to malaria mosquitoes (Diptera: Culicidae) in the Gambia.
 J Am Mosq Control Assoc 30:368–373.

 Maasch, H. J. 1973.
 Investigations on the repellent effect of vitamin B1.
 Z Tropen Med Parasit 4:119–122.

-Disclaimer for People who’d rather sue for a living than work for one: You are responsible for yourself, we’re not doctors, lawyers, etc, this is just what we use on our own family.
-Please understand that you are solely responsible for the use of any information given on this site and use of any information will be at your own risk.
+Disclaimer for people who’d rather sue for a living than work for one: You are responsible for yourself, we’re not doctors, lawyers, etc, this is just what we use on our own family.
+Please understand that you are solely responsible for the use of any information given on this site and the use of any information will be at your own risk.